fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     And We caused to grow, over him, a spreading plant of the gourd kind.

     And We sent him (on a mission) to a hundred thousand (men) or more.
-    And they believed; so We permitted them to enjoy (their life) for a while.
+    And they believed; so We permitted them to enjoy (their life) for a while."
     Quran, chapter 37 (As-Saaffat), verses 139–148

 ### Hadithic mentions